AntoPorter/antoporter.github.io/docs/endpoint/intune/quickwins-appcontrolforbusiness.md

 4. **Deploy Apps**: Once completed, you can navigate the Managed Installer tab, Add applications, and they will be trusted by your App Control policy, to be used on your endpoints.

+## Technical Tips for Seamless Implementation

+**A few technical recommendations can make the difference between success and disruption.**

+1. **Start Small**: Deploy policies in pilot groups to identify issues before large-scale rollout.

+2. **Audit First**: Use **audit-only mode** to monitor policy impact without enforcement.

+3. **Dynamic Maintenance**: Leverage Intune for frequent updates to adapt to changing requirements.

+4. **Fail-Safe Planning**: Backup policy configurations and prepare fallback policies to ensure business continuity.

+5. **Collaborate with Security Ecosystems**: Integrate App Control for Business with solutions like Entra Conditional Access and Endpoint Detection and Response for comprehensive protection.

 ### Leveraging Managed Installers for Simplified Application Management

 **Streamlining application control policies can be challenging without an efficient management process.** This is where Managed Installers come in, offering a practical solution to reduce administrative overhead and enhance policy precision.